Housing benefit and council tax support

-Local Housing Allowance is the way we work out Housing Benefit for tenants who rent their homes from a private landlord.
-This scheme was introduced from 7 April 2008 and any claims made from this date onwards will have their Housing Benefit calculated using the Local Housing Allowance.
-If you are an existing customer and have a change address or room, or have a break in your claim, your new entitlement will be based on Local Housing Allowance.
+Local Housing Allowance is the way we work out housing benefit for most tenants who rent their homes from a private landlord.
+Any claims made from 7 April 2008 onwards will have their housing benefit calculated using the local housing allowance.
+If you are an existing customer and have a change of address, or have a break in your claim, your new entitlement will be based on local housing allowance.

-Central Government has stated that there are a number of key aims for the Local Housing Allowance such as:
+There are a number of key aims for the local housing allowance such as:

 - Choice, tenants being able to choose the quality and price of their accommodation.